Ja-sonYun/ESP32-Display-UI/README.md

- drawString() doesn't work for ssd1306 at menu.h
+ drawString() doesn't work for ssd1306 at src/menu.h